Staff

 When she’s not studying or leading practice sessions, Rebekah loves dancing and figure skating—two creative outlets that allow her to express herself on stage and on the ice.
 She’s passionate about educating others about Deaf culture and the history of ASL, and she’s always excited to meet new people and build community.

-Tirzah Farley (She/They)
+Tirzah Farley, BA (She/They)

 Mentor